SamiUllahKBangash/Nonlinear-Analysis-of-Steel-Framework/README.md

-# MASTAN-Modules
+# MASTAN2-Modules
-This repository contains MATLAB scripts for running second order analysis inspired from MASTAN Software
+This repository contains MATLAB scripts for running Eigenvalue and Second Order Inelastic Analysis inspired from MASTAN2 Software